Skip to main content

 Gina Acosta

-Gina Acosta is the Editor-in-Chief for Progressive Grocer.
-She is obsessed with grocery stores, food retailers, international travel and her favorite place in the world is the 6th Arrondissement of Paris.
+Gina Acosta is the Editorial Director and Associate Publisher of Progressive Grocer magazine.
+She is obsessed with grocery stores, international travel and her favorite place in the world is the 6th Arrondissement of Paris.
 Gina has covered the retail and CPG industries for various business publications since 2014.

 Previously she was a writer and editor for the Tampa Bay Times.
 She served on the editorial board of the Washington Post and as an assistant editor there for more than 13 years.
 She has also worked for the Hartford Courant, Tallahassee Democrat, and Miami Herald.